 When Is The Marathon Des Sables

-The Marathon Des Sables usually takes place during the first two and half weeks of April each year, which is springtime in the Sahara desert.
+The Marathon Des Sables typically occurs during the first two and a half weeks of April each year, taking advantage of the springtime in the Sahara Desert.

 What to Carry

 Participants in the Marathon Des Sables are required to carry a backpack weighing around 14 to 36 pounds, and this weight includes their food (excluding water).
 The day before the race, the backpacks are checked for the necessary supplies, which include:

 - Head torch and a complete set of spare batteries

 - One tube of sun cream

 - Knife with a metal blade